naghamo/COOK-E-Multi-Agent/README.md

 ├── examples/                                  # Evaluation examples for the project │   ├── media/                               # Media files for examples
 │   ├── explaining_the_functionality_to_users.md  # File that shows the explination massage to the user and more things in the  web interface
-│   └── example$.md                             # example markdown file number $ with input prompts, outputs, and explanations
+│   └── 0$-.md                                 # Example markdown file ($ = example number) containing input prompts, outputs, and explanations
 │
 ├── static/                                    # Static files served by Flask │   ├── fonts/                                  # Fonts used in web UI and PDFs